danielsaidi/website_danielsaidi/collections/_posts/2022/2022-11-16-using-complex-gestures-in-a-scroll-view.md

 The reason why `gesture` works and `simultaneousGesture` doesn't, is because `gesture` schedules itself after any prior gestures, while `simultaneousGesture` schedules itself together with them.

-In other words, `gesture` triggers *after* `onTapGesture`, which means that it doesn't interfere with the scrolling.
-This is why scrolling still works.
-However, since `simultaneousGesture` triggers immediately, it's interfering with the scrolling.
-This is why scrolling stops working.
+In other words, `gesture` triggers *after* `onTapGesture` and therefore doesn't interfere with the scroll view, while, `simultaneousGesture` triggers immediately and therefore interfers with the scroll view.

 This means that the `onTapGesture` approach requires a delay.
 If we want to use immediate gestures, such as detecting drags and presses, this approach is not viable.